 You will need to have someone drive you home.

 Use ice packs or a frozen bag of corn or peas on the area for the first 48 hours.
 Wrap the cold pack in a towel.
-Use it for 20 minutes on and 30 minutes off.
+Use for 20 minutes on and 30 minutes off.
 Do not leave it on longer than 20 minutes as it can harm tender tissues.
-You may also use Tylenol® for pain control.

 No intercourse for at least 3 days.

-Use birth control until your doctor confirms there is no sperm in your semen.
+Use birth control until your doctor says there is no sperm in your semen.

-You will need to have a semen sample checked at least once or twice after your vasectomy.
-The first sample should be brought in 2-3 months after your vasectomy.
+You will need to have a semen sample checked at least once or twice after surgery.
+Bring the first sample in 2-3 months after surgery.

-You will collect your specimen at home.
-See Semen Sample Collection-Post Vasectomy HFFY#4786 for instructions and drop off sites.
+Collect the sample at home.
+See HFFY#4786- Semen Sample Collection-Post Vasectomy for instructions and drop off sites.

-Excess bleeding (bleeding that soaks a gauze in an hour) or swelling of the scrotum.
+Excess bleeding (bleeding that soaks a gauze in an hour).

-Skin around the incision is red and hot.
+Skin around the incision is red and hot to the touch.